-(a) Increments shall be awarded annually and will take effect on July 1.
-During their first year of employment an employee shall be entitled to an increment provided six hundred (600) hours of satisfactory service has been completed by July 1st.
-An instructor shall be entitled to an increment provided one thousand eighty (1080) hours of satisfactory service has been accumulated and an Instructional Assistant shall be entitled to an increment provided one thousand three hundred seventy-four (1374) hours of satisfactory service has been completed by July 1, 2004.
-Effective July 1, 2005, an instructor shall be entitled to an increment provided a minimum of two hundred sixteen (216) hours of satisfactory service (twenty percent [20%] of one thousand eighty [1080] contact hours) has been accumulated by July 1st.
-An Instructional Assistant shall be entitled to an increment provided a minimum of two hundred seventy-four (274) hours of satisfactory service (twenty percent [20%] of one thousand three hundred seventy-four [1374] contact hours) has been accumulated by July 1st.
+(a) Increments shall be awarded annually and will take effect on July 1st.
+During their first year of employment an employee shall be entitled to an increment provided 600 hours of satisfactory service has been completed by July 1st.
+An instructor shall be entitled to an increment provided 1080 hours of satisfactory service has been accumulated and an Instructional Assistant shall be entitled to an increment provided 1374 hours of satisfactory service has been completed by July 1, 2004.
+Effective July 1, 2005, an instructor shall be entitled to an increment provided a minimum of 216 hours of satisfactory service (20% of 1080 contact hours) has been accumulated by July 1st.
+An Instructional Assistant shall be entitled to an increment provided a minimum of 274 hours of satisfactory service (20% of 1374 contact hours) has been accumulated by July 1st.
 Increments may be withheld for just cause.
-Instructors who do not have a BC Provincial Instructor Diploma or a Teacher Certification or a Bachelor of Education degree and who fail to enroll in the Provincial ID program shall not receive increments.
+Instructors who do not have a BC Provincial Instructor Diploma or a Teacher Certification or a Bachelor of Education degree and who fail to enrol in the Provincial ID program shall not receive increments.

-- (b) Employees shall progress through all increments except as otherwise specified in (c) below. - (c) Instructors enrolled in the Provincial Instructor's Diploma Program shall receive an increment upon successful completion of the program. - (d) An employee will not have an annual increment withheld if requested by the College to forego attendance at courses leading to the Instructor's Diploma due to extenuating or unusual circumstances. - (e) Any employee may request that their placement on scale be reviewed.
+(b) Employees shall progress through all increments except as otherwise specified in (c) below.

+(c) Instructors enrolled in the Provincial Instructor's Diploma Program shall receive an increment upon successful completion of the program.

+(d) An employee will not have an annual increment withheld if requested by the College to forego attendance at courses leading to the Instructor's Diploma due to extenuating or unusual circumstances.

+(e) Any employee may request that their placement on scale be reviewed.
 Such a request will be submitted in writing to the appropriate administrator with a copy to the Union and the Director of Human Resources.
 Upon receipt of the request, a written acknowledgement will be issued by the Director of Human Resources.
-Further, within ten (10) days of receipt of the original request, the appropriate administrator and Director of Human Resources will review the placement and advise the employee and the Union of their decision.
+Further, within 10 days of receipt of the original request, the appropriate administrator and Director of Human Resources will review the placement and advise the employee and the Union of their decision.